TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 # The Understanding Gap
 *So much velocity, so little understanding.*

-For the worker of the modern era, a gap is developing between what they truly understand and what they are authoring, or "shipping."
+For the professional of the modern era, a gap is developing between what they truly understand and what they are authoring, or "shipping."

 In the past, this gap was much smaller because employees had to produce everything themselves.
 Producing meaningful output required extensive understanding of the topic or material; behind every finished product were countless hours spent learning the underlying system before anything could be delivered.